munoz0raul/arduino-demo/arduino-led-webui/BLOG.md

 3. Writes the new binary to flash memory
 4. Resets the MCU to start execution

-**Why this works:** The Arduino Uno R4's MPU has direct access to the MCU's debug interface, allowing seamless firmware updates without external programmers.
+**Why this works:** The Arduino Uno Q's MPU has direct access to the MCU's debug interface, allowing seamless firmware updates without external programmers.

 ### Step 3: Running the Python Application